fac19/week10-gv/README.md

 # Oli Says...

-This is a pokemon game built in REACT (hosted at https://oli-says.netlify.app), using the [https://pokeapi.co/](pokeAPI).
+This is a pokemon game built in REACT (hosted at https://oli-says.netlify.app), using the pokemon API [https://pokeapi.co/](pokeAPI).
 The game is a test of your pokemon knowledge and ability to obediently follow Oli's wise instructions as quickly as you can, enabling you to catch the correct pokemon.

 Contributors: Giovanna, Vatsal